5 Fertility Meditations if You’re TTC (+ Videos to Help You Get Started)

 If you are TTC, you are probably paying more attention to your body’s health.
 You have the ovulation trackers, you have researched fertility diets, and you have seen a doctor to evaluate your physical health.
 But what have you done to support the other side of the equation: your mental health?

-The benefits of meditation can help prepare your mind and body for parenthood.
+The benefits of meditation can help prepare your mind and body for parenthood (or even help alleviate pregnancy blues).
 It is a mind-body journey to conception, and improving your mental health naturally translates to improved physical health.
 For that reason, fertility meditation could be an important part of TTC.

 Here are some of the benefits of meditation for better health: